rsonger/software-engineering-lab/_posts/2023-06-07-geometry_and_material.md

 ## Boxes

 Our first three-dimensional shape will be a box with eight points and six sides.
-Since each side must be drawn as two rectangles, we must group our vertices to form a total of 12 triangles.
+Since each side must be drawn as two triangles, we must group our vertices to form a total of 12 triangles.
 And since each triangle is a collection of three points, the position and color data will have a total of 36 vertices each.
 As with the rectangle, our `BoxGeometry` class will only take the shape's dimensions as parameters&mdash;the width, height, and depth as they define the lengths of the sides parellel to the $x$, $y$, and $z$ axes respectively.
 Again, we need to halve the values of each to get the $x$, $y$, and $z$ coordinates of the points since the center of the box will be at $(0,0,0)$.

 ![A box is drawn with eight points and six sides.](/software-engineering-lab/assets/images/box_geometry.png)